firebase/firebase-admin-go/CONTRIBUTING.md

 ### Test Coverage

-Coverage can be measured per package by passing the `-cover` flag to tests:
+Coverage can be measured per package by passing the `-cover` flag to the test invocation:

 ```bash
 go test -cover firebase.google.com/go/auth